Pravsiv123/Pravsiv123/README.md

 > In this task I made a ocean scene where a urchin gets bigger the more you click on it.

 [Unit 3 Creative Task](https://academy.cs.cmu.edu/sharing/honeydewElephant3107)
-> In this task, we made a living room scene and used variables to chanbge the properites of the objcts and as you click more and more, the properties change a lot.
+> In this task, we made a living room scene and used variables to change the properties of the objcts and as you click more and more, the properties change a lot.

 [Unit 4 Creative Task](https://academy.cs.cmu.edu/sharing/linenKangaroo5543)
-> In this task, we used python concepts with opacity, colors and different variables to create a trivia that can be hard for anyone and chaneg the question if you get it right.
+> In this task, we used python concepts with opacity, colors and different variables to create a trivia thatf can be hard for anyone and chaneg the question if you get it right.